 Dragon Ball GT

-Dragon Ball GT is a Dragon Ball anime series that is not based off Akira Toriyama’s manga.
+Dragon Ball GT is a Dragon Ball anime series that is not based off of Akira Toriyama’s manga.

 The series begins with Emperor Pilaf and his cronies sneaking into the Upper Realm to find the six Black Star Dragon Balls that had been hidden away by Kami before he had split with Piccolo Daimo.
 Goku happens to be training with Oob in the Upper Realm at the time.
 Goku catches Pilaf in the act, and out of frustration, Pilaf wishes that Goku was a child again.
 Shen Long grants Pilaf’s wish, and Goku is a child again.